CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step7.rst

 the following commands will find all files in ``/data`` whose names end in ``s.txt`` but whose names also do *not* contain the string ``net``\ ?
 (For example, ``animals.txt`` or ``amino-acids.txt`` but not ``planets.txt``.)
-Once you have thought about your answer, you can test the commands in the ``data-shell`` directory.
+Once you have thought about your answer, you can test the commands in the ``ag2pi_workshop`` directory.